miabbott/miabbott.github.io/_posts/2019-01-22-silverblue-day-1.md

               GPGSignature: Valid signature by 5A03B4DD8254ECA02FDA1637A20AA56B429476B4
 ```

+**DEVCONF NOTE:**
-*NOTE:* if you are following this guide at DevConf 2019, you'll need to re-configure your
+If you are following this guide at DevConf 2019, you'll need to re-configure your
 remote to point to the local mirror, in order to not overwhelm the conference WiFi.
 If you are following these instructions elsewhere, you can skip this reconfiguration of
 the remote.

-*NOTE:* To reconfigure the remote, edit `/etc/ostree/remotes.d/fedora-workstation.conf`
+To reconfigure the remote, edit `/etc/ostree/remotes.d/fedora-workstation.conf`
 and update the `url` field to the value provided during the DevConf session.
 Additionally,
 change the value of `gpg-verify` to `false`.
 You can reset these values to their defaults
 after the DevConf session is over.
+**END OF DEVCONF NOTE**

 Note the timestamp on the `Version` field which states the content is from October 2018.
 Additionally, you should notice the `AutomaticUpdates` field is set to disabled and the